 A.J.
 Ware is a co-chair of Inmates to Entrepreneur’s Board of Directors and has been an integral part of the organization since 2009.Ware’s entrepreneurial experience started at the age of 15 when he co-founded Mobile Radio Communications Company (MRC), which was later sold to Cellular One.
 Later, Ware ran a successful painting company for many years, A&N Painting, and a motorsports park.
 Today, Ware is owner of Majestic Sports Marketing.

 Brian Hamilton is the founder and co-chair of Inmates to Entrepreneurs and the co-founder and head of product development at Sageworks.
 Hamilton is the original architect of Sageworks’ artificial intelligence technology platform used by thousands of financial institutions and accounting firms across North America.
 The original Sageworks technology converts financial statements into plain-language narratives, reflecting Hamilton’s professional mission – to demystify complex financial information for business owners, financial professionals, academics and the general public.
 Through articles, interviews, discussions and presentations, Hamilton regularly works with the media, bringing clarity and expertise to topics ranging from the health of private companies, to the financial strength of high-profile initial public offerings, as well as issues burdening entrepreneurs.
 He is a regular guest on CNBC and a columnist with Inc., Entrepreneur and Forbes.

-Jackie is currently the Director of the Inmates to Entrepreneurs Program.
-She holds a Bachelor’s degree (Summa cum Laude) from East Carolina University’s College of Health and Human Performance and will complete her Masters of Public Administration at North Carolina State University in May 2017.
+Jackie Parker is currently the Director of the Inmates to Entrepreneurs Program.
+She holds a Bachelor’s degree (Summa cum Laude) from East Carolina University’s College of Health and Human Performance and a Masters of Public Administration from NC State University.
 Previously, Jackie worked at the NC State Institute for Nonprofits where she coached and advised students on their social entrepreneurship ventures.

 Lawrence Carpenter is an Inmates to Entrepreneurs board member and has been both a mentor and a speaker with the organization since 2009.
 Carpenter started SuperClean Professional Janitorial Services in 2002, following his own incarceration.
 SuperClean has grown significantly under Carpenter’s leadership and now provides commercial cleaning services in three states and has been recognized for its service by the City of Durham.